blue-yonder/tsfresh/docs/text/parallelization.rst

 2.  ``'per_sample'`` parallelizes per kind and per sample.

 To enforce an option, either pass ``'per_kind'`` or ``'per_sample'`` as the ``parallelization=`` parameter of the :func:`tsfresh.extract_features` function.
-By default the option is chosen with a rule of thumb:
+If you do not specify this parameter, tsfresh choses it with a rule of thumb:

 If the number of different time series (kinds) is less than half of the number of available worker processes (``n_processes``) then ``'per_sample'`` is chosen, otherwise ``'per_kind'``.